RogelioMtz/Go-WarehouseServer/README.md

 - `DELETE /warehouseItems/{id}` - Remove a warehouse item by ID

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Mozilla Public License Version 2.0